Topics in This Section

 - Stage 0 Breast Cancer (DCIS)

-Just one month after her annual mammogram, the last thing Ellen Anthonisen expected to find was a lump in her breast.
-But that's exactly what happened.
+Just one month after her 2009 annual mammogram, Ellen Anthonisen found a lump in her breast.
+Instead of feeling understandably paralyzed by shock or fear, Ellen took action.

 In August 2009, she made an appointment with a breast surgeon she had known for many years.
 He performed a biopsy, which confirmed the tumor was malignant.
-"As soon as I knew it was cancer, I knew where to go for treatment.
-Right to Dr. Lori Goldstein at Fox Chase," Ellen said.
-"I'd be nuts not to go to Fox Chase.
-What sets them apart from other cancer hospitals is the warmth, compassion and genuine caring from the staff.
+"As soon as I knew it was cancer, I knew where I wanted to go for treatment and that I wanted to see Dr. Lori Goldstein," Ellen said.
+"The staff at Fox Chase were warm, compassionate and genuinely caring.
 That warmth, coupled with their expertise, is priceless."

 Being diagnosed with breast cancer was not shocking to Ellen, whose mother underwent a mastectomy at the age of 80, whose sister died at the age of 42 and whose niece lost a difficult battle with metastatic liver cancer when she was 47.
 "Obviously, cancer runs strong in our family, even though I don't carry the BRCA gene."